jb5k/way_of_stock/ApplicationRelease.md

 create a jms connection factory resource named using the pattern "*application*/jms/ConnectionFactory".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.
+* *define_jms_destinations*: If an application has an openmq facet that defines destinations in the associated template then the glassfish facet will automatically create `admin_objects` for each destination based naming them using the convention "*application*/jms/*destination_jndi_name*".
 * *jdbc_resource_override*: By default if an application is configured to use the dbt facet then the dbt facet will create a jdbc resource named using the pattern "*application*/jdbc/*pascalCase(application)*".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.